 Berrys is a leading firm of chartered surveyors and valuers, property and business consultants and chartered town planners.
-It has four offices in the UK, in Northamptonshire, Shropshire, and Cheshire, but covering a much wider area – ranging from Manchester in the North, to Berkshire in the South.
+It has five offices in the UK, in Northamptonshire, Shropshire, Herefordshire and Cheshire, but covering a much wider area – ranging from Manchester in the North, to Berkshire in the South.

 To view our office details, please click here.

 Berrys is a partnership comprising of 6 limited companies: M R Anwyl Ltd, A G Bowcock Ltd, A C Farnsworth Ltd, Christopher J Jones Ltd, JCM Stables Ltd, N D K Bowman Ltd

 History of Berrys:

 In 1890 two local Kettering farmers, John and Edmund Berry, established a firm to advise fellow farmers in tenant-right and valuation matters and to conduct auctions in the local area.
 The brothers were then joined by Levi Bagshaw and traded for many years as Berry Brothers and Bagshaw.